Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/shader-editor-panel/material.md

 * **ALPHA_MASKED** - Has an alphamask texture.
 * **SHIELD** - Animated material used on SafeZone shield - currently limited to default one.
 * **HOLO** - Transparent LCD screen texture.
+* **FOLIAGE** - Used for half-transparent textures like leaves - shadows observe transparency in texture.

 <div class="callout-block callout-warning"><div class="icon-holder">*&nbsp;*{: .fa .fa-bug}
 </div><div class="content">